Paul Rée: Career

 Published in 1877, The Origin of the Moral Sensations was Rée's second book.
 His first was titled Psychological Observations.
 In The Origin of the Moral Sensations, Rée announced in the foreword that the book was inductive.
 He first observed the empirical phenomena he thought constituted man's moral nature and then looked into their origins.
 Rée proceeded from the premise that we feel some actions to be good and others evil.
 From the latter came the guilty conscience.
 Rée also followed many philosophers in rejecting free will.
 The error of free will, Rée claims, lies behind the development of the feeling of justice:

 Rée rejected metaphysical explanations of good and evil; he thought that the best explanations were those offered by Darwin and Lamarck, who had traced moral phenomena back to their natural causes.
 Rée argued that our moral sentiments were the result of changes that had occurred over the course of many generations.
 Like Lamarck, Rée argued that acquired habits could be passed to later generations as innate characteristics.
 As an acquired habit, altruistic behaviour eventually became an innate characteristic.
 Altruistic behaviour was so beneficial, Rée claimed, that it came to be praised unconditionally, as something good in itself, apart from its outcomes.

 Nietzsche criticized Rée's The Origin of the Moral Sensations in the preface to On the Genealogy of Morals, writing that "Perhaps I have never read anything to which I would have said to myself No, proposition by proposition, conclusion by conclusion, to the extent that I did to this book; yet quite without ill-humour or impatience."

-Rée's friendship with Nietzsche disintegrated in the late Fall of 1882 due to complications from their mutual involvement with Lou Salomé.
+Rée's friendship with Nietzsche disintegrated in the fall of 1882 due to complications from their mutual involvement with Lou Salomé.
 Rée became a practising physician.